 SST makes it easy to build serverless applications by allowing developers to:

-- Define their infrastructure using AWS CDK
+- Define their infrastructure using AWS CDK which we will cover in a later chapter.

 - Test their applications live using Live Lambda Development